Noteworthy-Extension/Noteworthy-App/README.md

   <ul>
     <li>
       If you want to test Noteworthy before downloading it, you can run a bookmarklet.
-A bookmarklet is a Javascript in a bookmark, this bookmark has the be run every time you load a page making this not a long-term way to download.
+A bookmarklet is a Javascript in a bookmark, this bookmark has to be run every time you load a page making this not a long-term way to download.
     </li>

     <li>